kasperisager/bundstreg/README.md

 ### sort

-Sort the elements of an array using an iterative quicksort implementation with a cut-off to insertion sort for small partitions.
+Sort the elements of an array.

 > **Note:** Unlike the native `Array#sort()` sorting will happen on a copy of the array which therefore won't be
 > modified.